Corinth Excavations Associate Director- Ioulia Tzonou

 Ioulia Tzonou, from Siatista in Western Macedonia, graduated from the University of Athens.
 She completed her MA, entitled “Bronze-Age Cycladic Petroglyphs,” and her doctoral dissertation, entitled “A Contextual Analysis of Mycenaean Terracotta Figurines” at the University of Cincinnati with Professors J. L. Davis and G. Walberg.
 She was a Schliemann and Spitzer fellow at the American School of Classical Studies at Athens.
 Ioulia has excavated periods ranging from Neolithic to Modern in Roquemissou, France, at Makriyianni in Athens, at Midea in the Argolid, in Kozani in Macedonia, and in Corinth.
+Since 2021 she is part of the excavation team led by Prof. Gianfranco Adornato-Scuola Normale Superiore di Pisa at Temple D-Valley of the Temples, Agrigento.
 She was appointed Curator for Corinth Excavations in 2001 and was promoted to Assistant Director in 2008 and Associate Director in 2017.